 NHS England/Improvement has developed the Aspirant Chair Programme to support the development of a pipeline of strong and diverse candidates for future chair roles on NHS provider boards.
 Several non-executive directors have stepped up to their first chair role following completion of this development programme.
 It builds the skills, experience and knowledge needed to become a chair, leading a high performing successful NHS organisation.

-Cathy Elliot, Chair of Bradford District Care Trust, benefited from the programme – read her case study
+Cathy Elliot, Designate Chair of West Yorkshire and Harrogate Integrated Care System and former Chair of Bradford District Care Trust, benefited from the programme – read her case study

 “I was honoured to be offered the Chair role with Bradford District Care.
 Be prepared to be busy and little overwhelmed when you’re initially offered the role.
 There is much to take in and to do whilst it all being very exciting!
 Thanks to NHS England/NHS Improvement and my mentor for their support in reaching this point.”